Anxious Brain Meditation for Racing Thoughts at Night and During the Day

 Anxious Brain Meditation Basics for Racing Thoughts

-In practice, you choose one anchor, such as the breath, feet on the floor, room sounds, hands resting in your lap, or the five senses.
-When the mind jumps to “what if,” “I should have,” or “something is wrong,” you label it gently.
+In practice, you choose one anchor: breathing, room sound, the warmth of a ceramic mug, the contact of your hands, or a few steady visual details.
+When the mind jumps to “what if,” “I should have,” or “something is wrong,” label the event lightly.
 Worrying.
 Planning.
 Checking.
-Then you come back to the anchor.
+Then guide attention back to the anchor you chose.

 That return is the practice.